Code-Institute-Submissions/MarcusWmilsetone1/README.md

 The footer is inspired by my lessons at codeinstitute vid the styling with classes and css.
 I have taken the form design for both mobile and desktop for the form in kontakt from codeinstitute.

+I did some last minute change and it changed the whole website...
+If you run it for desktop you can access everything and the only problem is that the pages doesn't take up the viewport height...
+If you run it for mobile you can only access the homepage and the times and mebership fee page... but they show as intended and the user can access the information.